 There are numerous ways to calculate ROI.
 It can be defined as the net gain on investment divided by the total cost incurred.
 The method of calculating ROI demonstrated in this tutorial divides the NPV by the total discounted cash outflows.

-Tutorial demonstrating how to calculate NPV, IRR and ROI for an investment.
+Tutorials demonstrating how to calculate NPV, IRR, ROI and payback period or break-even for an investment.
 Demonstrates manual calculation of present values as well as the use of NPV and IRR functions in Excel.

-Video tutorial shows how to use and calculate:
+Video tutorials show how to use and calculate:

 The spreadsheet used in the video can be downloaded here.